Whistleblower protection in the United States: Reporting

 The best thing to do in order to make the tip useful is to provide specific, timely, and credible information.
 The staff will be able to pursue an investigation of the tip if they have specific examples, details, or transactions to examine.
 So, the more information and specifics provided, the better.
 Any updates or developments that occur along the way should also be sent in.
 It is also helpful to understand that the Commission considers both positive and negative factors when determining an award percentage.

-Lastly, it is important to note that the securities laws can be very complex and that SEC enforcement actions can take years to be finalized once reported.
+The securities laws can be very complex and that SEC enforcement actions can take years to be finalized once reported.

 Federal workers

 Federal workers notify the Secretary of Labor when unsafe working conditions are not addressed by management.
 Senior executives and military officers at the rank colonel, captain, or above have an obligation to act on whistleblower information.
 Financial or business irregularities may be reported to the U.S. Securities and Exchange Commission, Attorney General, District Attorney, Secret Service, Federal Bureau of Investigation, or other law-enforcement agency.

 If the reported information is classified, then the recipient should have a need to know and must hold a security clearance.
 The need-to-know criteria generally mean that the issue being disclosed will benefit the government if the dispute is resolved.
 A dispute that does not provide a benefit to the government is more appropriate for a labor dispute.

 Federal employment is governed by the Merit Promotion Protection Board.
 This applies to positions that are not filled by election or appointment.
 Federal employees are covered by the Rehabilitation Act of 1973, which offers inferior protection.

 Workers who report crime or incompetence may get injured while at work.
 Federal workers, energy workers, longshoremen, and coal workers injured at work should contact the US Department of Labor, Office of Workers Compensation.